 Tips: With a relatively high smoke point (400F), beef tallow can be exposed to more vigorous cooking methods; always opt for tallow from grass-fed beef when possible.

 Make Your Own Infused Oils

 A great way to add a little variety to your salad and cooking oils is to infuse them with your favorite herbs and spices.

-A delicious dairy free alternative to flavored butter softened coconut oil can be blended with pressed garlic and your favorite fresh herbs for stuffing a chicken or melting overcooked vegetables.
-Perfect with parsley, cilantro or basil, simply mash two tablespoons of soft coconut oil with 1 clove of pressed garlic and a tablespoon of chopped fresh herbs.
+A delicious dairy-free alternative to flavored butter, softened coconut oil can be blended with pressed garlic and your favorite fresh herbs for stuffing a chicken or putting onto cooked vegetables.
+Perfect with parsley, cilantro or basil, mash two tablespoons of softened coconut oil with a clove of pressed garlic and a tablespoon of chopped fresh herbs.
 Refrigerate until ready to use.

-To add a little something different to your salad, why not try infusing extra virgin olive oil with fresh herbs or spices.
-Fresh rosemary is ideal for adding an aromatic note to a simple salad, or why not use crushed dried chilies for a spicy kick.
-Simply add ¾ of a cup of olive oil to a small pan over a very gentle heat and add 5 sprigs of rosemary or 2 tablespoons of chili flakes.
-Heat gently for 5 minutes (do not boil or simmer) then remove from the heat to cool completely and infuse for a minimum of one hour.
-Strain the oil into a sterile sealable jar.
+To add a little something different to your salad, why not try infusing extra-virgin olive oil with fresh herbs or spices?
+Fresh rosemary is ideal for adding an aromatic note to a simple salad, or consider crushed, dried chilies for a spicy kick.
+Simply add 3/4 of a cup of olive oil to a small saucepan over a very gentle heat and add five sprigs of rosemary or two tablespoons of red chili flakes.
+Heat gently for five minutes (do not boil or simmer), and then remove from the heat to cool completely and infuse for a minimum of one hour.
+Strain the oil into a sterile resealable jar.